MartijnWallage/42_minishell/README.md

 ## Current State

 - All the basic functionality is there, except for SIGNALS and the bonus.
+- Related to the signals, there should be a mechanism for preventing orphan processes.
 - We need better error handling and exit codes.